Welcome to Virology Africa 2026

 Dr. Jacqueline Weyer

-Principal Medical Scientist at the Center for Emerging and Zoonotic Diseases, National Institute for Communicable Diseases
+Principal Medical Scientist: Center for Emerging and Zoonotic Diseases, National Institute for Communicable Diseases

 Prof. Lise Korsten